Telecom Companies Turn To Drones For Help After Hurricanes

 Pregler says given the shifting information about where Irma is headed, they may have to keep the drone team out of state in Georgia or elsewhere.

 The Federal Aviation Administration has now developed special regulations for drones during emergencies.
 The agency put in temporary flight restrictions.
 Hobbyists or people who are just curious are told they cannot send out drones during a crisis.
-But, the agency will quickly register government, non-profit and commercial drones involved in helping recovery efforts.
-The agency tracks flight plans for the drones such as where they will fly, how high and when to prevent collisions.
+But the agency will quickly register government, nonprofit and commercial drones involved in helping recovery efforts.
+The agency tracks flight plans for the drones — such as where they will fly, how high and when — to prevent collisions.

 According to a spokesperson for the FAA, it's not only telecom companies that are using drones.
-Local fire departments, insurance companies, the Red Cross, railroad companies, and even journalistic organizations are sending out drones to assess damages.
+Local fire departments, insurance companies, the Red Cross, railroad companies and even journalism organizations are sending out drones to assess damage.

-Using drones after disasters is still a new.
-But, so far the companies that use them say they are proving themselves to be an invaluable tool for disaster recovery.
-And for those waiting on the ground to reconnect with family and friends or get in touch with emergency services anything that can get them back online faster is likely to be welcomed.
+Using drones after disasters is still new.
+But so far the companies that use them say they are proving to be an invaluable tool for disaster recovery.
+And for those waiting on the ground to reconnect with family and friends or get in touch with emergency services, anything that can get them back online faster is likely to be welcomed.